-No. Control points Must/ Rec Std max. score Actual score 5.1 Costs are tracked annually and cumulatively. М 20 20 5.2 Programme-wide impact is clearly and appropriately aggregated. Μ 35 35 5.3 Costs are allocated by major component of the programme.
-R 20 20
+No. Control points Must/ Rec Std max. score Actual score 5.1 Costs are tracked annually and cumulatively. М 20 20 5.2 Programme-wide impact is clearly and appropriately aggregated. М 35 35 5.3 Costs are allocated by major component of the programme.
+R 20 20 annually.
+There is no potential overlap in common impact indicators in Pakistan at this stage due to the different geographic locations of each intervention.

 Strengths Weaknesses Costs are tracked annually and cumulatively.
 The direct intervention costs are allocated to each intervention.
 The system for aggregating common impact indicators is appropriate.
-Aggregated impact is estimated annually.
-There is no potential overlap in common impact indicators in Sri Lanka at this stage due to the different geographic locations of each intervention.
+Aggregated impact is estimated